 Example.
-If there is a 10 minute course hold on Special Stage 1, 10 minutes must be added to the start times to all remaining Special Stages for the balance of the day.
+If there is a 10 minute course hold on Special Stage 1, 10 minutes must be added to the start times of all remaining Special Stages, for all riders effected by the hold, for the remainder of the race.